Koha-Community/kohadocs/source/administration.rst

 -  First choose which patron category you'd like the rule to be applied to.
 If you leave this to 'All' it will apply to all patron categories

--  Choose the 'Item type' you would like this rule to apply to.
+-  Choose the item type you would like this rule to apply to.
 If you leave this to 'All' it will apply to all item types

+-  Add notes about your circulation rule into the notes field.
+This can be helpful to remember why and when something was last changed.

--  Limit the number of items a patron can have checked out at the same time by entering a number in the 'Current checkouts allowed' field
+-  Limit the number of items a patron can have checked out at the same time by entering a number in the 'Current checkouts allowed' field.

 -  If you're allowing :ref:`OnSiteCheckouts` then you may also want to set a limit on the number of items patron's can have